SlideRuleEarth/sliderule-python/README.md

 ```

 For alternate methods to install SlideRule, including options for developers, please see the [installation instructions](https://slideruleearth.io/rtd/getting_started/Install.html).

-### Dependencies

-Basic functionality of sliderule-python depends on `requests` and `numpy`.
-But if you intend on running the example notebooks, please refer to the package requirements listed in `environment.yml` for a full list of recommended python libraries.

 ### Reference and User's Guide